sivachaitanya123/sivachaitanya/aboutme.md

 Firstofall, Thank you for visiting my page!

-My name is Sivachaitanya Yarrakalva.
-A Passionate Data Science professional with proven sucess in applying Machine Learning concepts in day to day work.
+My name is Sivachaitanya.
+A Passionate Data Science professional with proven sucess in applying Data Science concepts in day to day work.

-In my spare time, I love teaching my son, go to gym, and explore the outdoors.
+I love teaching my son, go to gym, and hang out with family.

-You can reach me through email: sivachaitanyay@outlook.com
+You can email me at sivachaitanyay@outlook.com